griverorz/basu/README.md

 # Basu

-`Basu` is an interactive sample size calculator that exposed a customized version of the [`pwr`](https://cran.r-project.org/web/packages/pwr/vignettes/pwr-vignette.html) package. `Basu` is designed to run on OpenCPU using a flexdashboard frontend.
+`Basu` is an interactive sample size calculator that exposes a customized version of the [`pwr`](https://cran.r-project.org/web/packages/pwr/vignettes/pwr-vignette.html) package. `Basu` is designed to run on OpenCPU using a flexdashboard frontend.
 In